Global regulators rein in risks from 'shadow banking'

+UPDATE 5-Asset sales plan secures EU backing for $130 bln Dow, DuPont merger

+* Opponents concerned about concentration of ownership (Adds comments from American Antitrust Institute)

-LONDON Global regulators published rules on Thursday to rein in risks in so-called shadow banking by increasing the amount of collateral required to back core transactions in a $137 trillion (£90.07 trillion) sector that continues to grow as mainstream banks shrink.
+LONDON Nov 12 Global regulators published rules on Thursday to rein in risks in so-called shadow banking by increasing the amount of collateral required to back core transactions in a $137 trillion sector that continues to grow as mainstream banks shrink.

 Shadow banking refers to credit creation through the likes of hedge funds, repurchase agreements, pension funds, insurers, and securities financing transactions.